onionshare/onionshare/docs/source/advanced.rst

 =================== =========== ===========
 Parameter           Type        Explanation
 =================== =========== ===========
-mode                ``string``  What mode this persistent onion uses.
+mode                ``string``  The mode used by this persistent onion.
 Options are "share", "receive", "website" or "chat". enabled             ``boolean`` Whether persistence is enabled for this onion.
 When the persistent option is unchecked in the desktop, this entire JSON file is deleted.
 Default: true autostart_on_launch ``boolean`` Whether to automatically start this persistent onion when OnionShare starts and once Tor is connected.
 Default: false
 =================== =========== ===========